leftCoast/LC_blockFile/README.md

 # LC_blockFile
 Tools for manipulating as SD file like RAM.
 Manages multiple blocks of data in a single file.

+**Depeneds on**
+Arduino SD library.

 **LC_blockFile overview :** The LC_blockFile library enables you create a blockFile object that manages a file like it was a gigantic heap of RAM.